sm78655/Frontend-Essential/README.md

 PRODUCT LISTING.html
 CONTACT + MAP + CHATBOT PAGE.html

-style.css
-main.js
-products.js
-map.js
-chatbot.js

-assets/
-  images/

-README.md

-How to Run the Project Locally
+How to Run the Project Locally:

 Download or clone the repository from GitHub.